 Pharmacy Simulator is really built on the back of the scenario editor, since it is this tool that allows our community to contribute the learning content that students need, so we’ve always got improvements to the scenario editor high on our list of priorities.

 As educators, it is sometimes useful to be able to see what your students are up to.
 We already have basic analytics available on the website, where you can review student activity and get a sense of how they’re using Pharmacy Simulator.
-We would like to improve these features, so you can more easily get a sense of which scenarios your students are spending time on and where they’re having trouble or doing particularly well.
+You can also review student grades, and the time they spend on task.